Testing and Evaluation Services

 What is included in a test kit?

 The kit is a one-page form preprinted with the cow or heifer’s AJCA identification.
-It also provides instructions for collecting the hair sample.
+It also provides instructions for collecting hair samples.
 When you are ready to take the hair sample from the animal, verify the animal's ID with the one printed on the test form, collect the hair sample and tape it to the form where indicated, fold it up and seal into an envelope--one for each animal.

 Who does the genomic testing for Jerseys?